 Mississinewa 1812: America’s Largest War of 1812 Reenactment

 Located on Marion, Indiana’s War of 1812 battle site, Mississinewa 1812 is the largest War of 1812 living history event in the United States.
 Mark your calendars; the reenactment is held annually in October.
-This year’s dates are October 9-11, 2015.
-Find ticket information here.
+This year’s dates are October 7-9, 2016.
+Purchase Tickets Here.

 The weekend long, family-friendly event features a Battle reenactment, British and American military encampments, an Indian village, and a river town featuring merchants, artisans and food vendors.
-Download a 2015 schedule of events here.
+Download a 2016 schedule of events.

 War of 1812 Reenactment and Military Encampments